-First time visitors are encouraged to join us for your first visit to Pine Wind on the 1st Wednesday of the month titled -
+First time visitors are encouraged to join us for your first visit to Pine Wind on one of the three Wednesdays of the month -

-"Shoshin - Beginners Meditation & Mindfulness Class."
-Every 1st Wednesday we offer a program that includes instructions in Zazen (Zen meditation) and Zen forms or etiquette, and a Dharma Teaching.
+at 6:30pm designed for beginners and first time visitors.
+1st, 2nd, or 3rd Wednesday of the month we offer a program that includes instructions in Zazen (Zen meditation) and Zen forms or etiquette, and a Dharma Teaching.
 The evening program will introduce you to the practice of Zen and give you a feeling for how we train.

-Once you have come for our Wednesday evening program, you are welcome and encouraged to join us for meditation and liturgy throughout the year.
+Once you have come for our Wednesday evening program, you are welcome and encouraged to join us for meditation and other public events including liturgy throughout the year.

 Coming to a Retreat